Back to blog

 6. Health savings account

-Another choice is to choose a health savings account or HSA.
-This is a tax-protected account that’s specifically designed to be used for healthcare costs.
-When you use an HSA, you save each year on taxes while also preparing for any out-of-pocket health costs.
+Another choice is to open a health savings account (HSA).
+This tax-protected account is specifically designed for healthcare costs.
+Using an HSA saves you money on taxes each year while preparing for out-of-pocket health expenses.

 Most people pair an HSA with a high-deductible insurance plan.
 These high-deductible plans are commonly called “emergency” plans since they don’t cover much regular treatment, but they do help if you face a medical emergency.
 With an HSA and a high-deductible plan, you can save for your health without risking your financial future.